heutelbeck/sapl-server/sapl-server-ce/README.md

 ### Running the Server from Source

-Disclaimer: It is likely that you only need to run the server from source, if you are a contributor to the policy engine project.
+Disclaimer: It is likely that you only need to run the server from source if you are a contributor to the policy engine project.

 The source of the policy engine is found on the public [GitHub](https://github.com/) repository: <https://github.com/heutelbeck/sapl-policy-engine>.